Find Affordable College Courses

 undefined

-Of the students who received a conservation master's degree from UO, 100% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a conservation master's degree from UO, 60% were white.
+This is below average for this degree on the natiowide level.
+In the conservation master's program at this school, racial-ethnic minorities make up 40% of degree recipients.
+That is 14% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from University of Oregon with a master's in conservation.